Homemade Pizza School

 bowl of active dry yeast

-Yeast is a single-cell organism called Saccharomyces cerevisiae.
+Yeast is a single-cell organism called saccharomyces cerevisiae.
 It’s a fungus that needs food, moisture, and warmth to grow.
 It converts sugar into carbon dioxide gas, making dough rise.
 When heat is added from baking, the yeast dies and leaves air pockets.

 While there are tons of different species of yeast, there are only three types that are commonly used in the kitchen.